For children who are 4-5 years old.

 4 Mornings: Monday - Thursday 8:30-1:30

 Our Early Childhood teachers design the curriculum with intent, based on their knowledge of children and how they learn.
-They observe, reflect and record children in the classroom to encourage participation and provide the best learning for each child.
+They observe and reflect the children in the classroom to encourage participation and provide the best learning for each child.

 Today, with the emphasis on standardized testing, the importance of content areas has increased.
 We teach content while respecting the developmental stages of each child.
 Our PreK program is play-based and child-centered but includes more content in each of the areas, including: